pallets/jinja/docs/faq.rst

 for Jython or the AppEngine as ctypes is unavailable there and it's not possible to use the debugsupport extension.

-If you are working in the Google Appengine development server you can whitelist the ctypes module to restore the tracebacks.
+If you are working in the Google AppEngine development server you can whitelist the ctypes module to restore the tracebacks.
 This however won't work in production environments::